Vadim Nemkov

 Vadim Aleksandrovich Nemkov (Вадим Александрович Немков; born 20 June 1992) is a Russian professional mixed martial artist and a sambo competitor.
-He currently competes in the Heavyweight division of the PFL.
+He currently competes in the Heavyweight division of the PFL, where he is the current and inaugural Heavyweight Champion.
 He formerly competed in the Light Heavyweight division of Bellator MMA, where he was the longest-reigning Light Heavyweight World Champion.
+As of March 26, he is #3 in the PFL men's pound-for-pound rankings.
 Nemkov is the younger brother of Viktor Nemkov and a protégé of the heavyweight MMA and sambo master Fedor Emelianenko.

 Background

 Vadim Aleksandrovich Nemkov was born in Zhezqazghan, Kazakhstan on June 20, 1992.
 He grew up in the village of Tomarovka in Russia's Belgorod Oblast.
 According to Nemkov, his father moved the family to Tomarovka after visiting the area and finding work near the city of Belgorod.

 Nemkov began training in martial arts at a young age, often following his older brother Viktor, who was a mixed martial artist and judoka.
-Upon entering the 9th grade, Nemkov began attending a camp in Stary Oskol, where Russian MMA star Fedor Emelianenko and his was team was training.
-Following graduation from high school, Nemkov served in the Russian Spetsnaz GRU before joining Fedor Team full time.
+Upon entering the 9th grade, Nemkov began attending a camp in Stary Oskol, where Russian MMA star Fedor Emelianenko and his team were training.
+Following graduation from high school, Nemkov served in the Russian Spetsnaz GRU before joining Fedor Team full-time.

 Mixed martial arts career

 Early career

 As part of mixed martial arts, Nemkov made his debut on May 31, 2013.
 The technical knockout that knocked out Magomed Datsiev brought victory to Vadim.
 Less than a month later, on June 27, he also defeated Andrei Trufaikin by TKO.
-The next were the Pole Michal Gutovskiy (10-3 at the time of the fight) and the Romanian Isidor Bunea, who generally appeared in professional MMA for the first and last time - they lost in the first round.
-As a result, having gained a series of 4 early victories, already in 2015 Vadim was signed to Rizin.
+The next were the Pole Michal Gutovskiy (10–3 at the time of the fight) and the Romanian Isidor Bunea, who generally appeared in professional MMA for the first and last time - they lost in the first round.
+As a result, having gained a series of 4 early victories, already in 2015, Vadim was signed to Rizin.